Planck 2013 results. VI. High Frequency Instrument data processing: HFI data processing overview

 \section{HFI data processing overview}

-The processing of HFI data proceeds according to a series of levels, shown schematically in Figure~\ref{fig:Flowchart}.
+The processing of HFI data proceeds according to a series of levels, shown schematically in Fig.~\ref{fig:Flowchart}.
 Level 1 (L1) creates a database of the raw satellite data as a function of time (TOI objects).
 The full set of TOI comprises the signals from each HFI bolometer, ancillary information (e.g., pointing data), and associated housekeeping data (e.g., temperature monitors).
 Level 2 (L2), the subject of this paper, uses these data to build a model of the HFI instrument, the Instrument Model (\IMO), produces cleaned, calibrated timelines for each detector, and combines these into aggregate products such as maps at each frequency.
-Level 3 (L3) takes these instrument-specific products and derives various products: component-separation algorithms transform the maps at each frequency into maps of separate astrophysical components; source detection algorithms create catalogues of Galactic and extragalactic objects; finally, a likelihood code assess the match between a cosmological and astrophysical model and the frequency maps.
+Level 3 (L3) takes these instrument-specific results and derives various products: component-separation algorithms transform the maps at each frequency into maps of separate astrophysical components; source detection algorithms create catalogues of Galactic and extragalactic objects; finally, a likelihood code assesses the match between a cosmological and astrophysical model and the frequency maps.

-Of course, these processing steps are not done completely sequentially: HFI data is processed iteratively.
+Of course, these processing steps are not done completely sequentially: HFI data are processed iteratively.
 In many ways, the \IMO\ is the main internal data product from \textit{\Planck}, and the main task of the HFI DPC is its iterative updating.
-Early versions of the \IMO\ were derived from pre-launch data, then from the first light survey of the last two weeks of August 2009.
-Further revisions of the \IMO, and of the pipelines themselves, were then derived after the completion of successive passes through the data.{} These new versions included expanded information about the HFI instrument: for example, the initial \IMO\ contained only coarse information about shape of the detector angular response (i.e., the full-wifth at half-maximum of an approximate Gaussian); subsequent revisions included full measured harmonic-space window function.
+Early versions of the \IMO\ were derived from pre-launch data, and from the first-light survey of the last two weeks of August 2009.
+Further revisions of the \IMO, and of the pipelines themselves, were derived after the completion of successive passes through the data.{} These new versions included expanded information about the HFI instrument: for example, the initial \IMO\ contained only coarse information about the shape of the detector angular response (i.e., the full-width at half-maximum of an approximating Gaussian); subsequent revisions included full measured harmonic-space window functions.